 - we have noted a number of repositories using <unitid>s as titles of series or subseries.
 On testing and rollout, we altered a number of finding aids with this issue and changed their <unitid>s to <unittitle>s, but will only do this for the CAO rollout.

 That’s it!
-These four conventions above are all in line with EAD and DA:CS best practice.
+These five conventions above are all in line with EAD and DA:CS best practice.

 * we’ve found a few anomalies with EAD v.1 – if you are still using it, you should probably at least update your encoding to EAD2002.